 3) Get Reacquainted with LinkedIn

 I am assuming that you might have signed on to LinkedIn way back when and haven’t used it since.
 Now is the time to get reacquainted with the platform.
 I have published plenty of LinkedIn and job search resources already to help you in this blog.
 You can buy my book about using LinkedIn if you need a reference and guide book.
-And where LinkedIn back in 2009 used to be a pretty static platform, 2010 saw them introducing new changes and tweaks on a frequent basis, and the pace continues in 2011.
+And where LinkedIn back in 2009 used to be a pretty static platform, 2010 saw them introducing new changes and tweaks on a frequent basis, and the pace continues.
 So get reacquainted, but keep the following in mind:

 - While the user interface has changed, the key functionality of your profile being the centerpiece of your existence has not.
 Your LinkedIn profile should not be your resume as it is not about your past: Your LinkedIn profile should be about your branding for your future.

 - One new addition to LinkedIn worth mentioning are the “Skills” that you can add to your profile.
 Considering that 40% of LinkedIn’s revenues come from their Hiring Solutions software, it can only be assumed that they are building out the ability to search through these skills to help corporate HR departments pinpoint the right talent.
 For this reason, you’ll want to make sure that your profile includes these as well.

 - LinkedIn has given you the ability to pay for a new Job Seeker Premium Account.
 While this account does provide some advantages, I really don’t think that you need to pay to be successful in your job search.
 I know that when I was in transition it made me feel good paying for services because it felt like I was doing everything I could to find a job.
 That being said, the best things you can be doing on LinkedIn, like networking with other professionals and gathering intelligence on target companies and hiring managers, are free.
 You don’t need to pay to play on LinkedIn’s playground.